 Digital thermostats allow the user to set the unit to a specific temperature.
 Some models offer five or six preset temperatures in increments that range from about 60 degrees to 85 degrees Fahrenheit.
 Others let the user set the unit to a specific temperature, similar to a home’s HVAC thermostat.

 Some models have timers that users can set to turn off the heater after a certain time, typically ranging from 1 to 8 hours.
 This feature helps prevent accidentally leaving the space heater on for long periods and possibly overheating.

-Some space heaters have remote controls so the user can conveniently control the heater’s operation from anywhere in the room.
+Some space heaters have remote controls so the user can conveniently adjust the heater’s operation from anywhere in the room.
 This eliminates the need to get up off the couch or out of bed to change the temperature or to turn the space heater on or off.
-Keep in mind that models with remote controls typically cost more than those with manual controls only.
+Keep in mind that models with remote controls typically cost more than those that only have manual settings.

 Most space heaters also have housings that protect the hotter internal parts while remaining cool to the touch.
 This feature helps prevent the heater from catching fire if an errant blanket or cushion falls on top of it.